 Where To Plan Your Iceland Winter Itinerary

 If you are spending winter in Iceland it’s best to focus on the south coast of Iceland.
-You are less likely to come across road closure and inclement weather.
+You are less likely to come across road closures and inclement weather.

 We love the south coast of Iceland and it is the safest place for a winter trip.